WPChill/strong-testimonials/readme.txt

 **KNOWN CONFLICTS**

-* [Page Builder by SiteOrigin](http://wordpress.org/support/plugin/siteorigin-panels) - The widget settings are not being saved properly in the drag-and-drop builder.
+* [Page Builder by SiteOrigin](https://wordpress.org/plugins/siteorigin-panels/) - The widget settings are not being saved properly in the drag-and-drop builder.
 * [WP Mail SMTP](https://wordpress.org/plugins/wp-mail-smtp/) - The administrator notification email may not be sent.

 **TRANSLATIONS**

+In version 1.12:

+* Russian: 69% (thanks Матвеев Валерий)
+* Spanish: 28% (thanks Diego Ferrández)
+* Swedish: 49% (thanks TStone)

 Can you help?
 [Contact me](http://www.wpmission.com/contact/).